 "Well, ask her in.
 Ah, mon cher, how many tears we have to see shed!
 If only we could dry them all.
 One does all that lies within one's power."
+The lady entered.

 "I forgot to ask you that he should not be allowed to give up the daughter, because he is ready . . ."